bug39/elsewhere/README.md

 **AI-Powered 3D World Studio**

 Describe what you want and AI builds it — 3D assets, entire scenes, living worlds you can explore in third person.
-Built for the Gemini API Developer Competition.
+Built for Google's Gemini 3 Hackathon

 ## What You Can Do